MateoHerrera0/SoftwareBuilding-TC2005B/README.md

 # Web-Development-Cheat-Sheet

-This repository contains html web pages that contain the most common attributes used in web develoment.
-There is one page for HTML, CSS and JavaScript.
+This repository contains schoolwork related to web design and programming, databases and videogame design.

 This also serves as practice for GitHub Pages.